AppleCoder20-source/Forklore/README.md

 - A banana graded a **D** → traced to a bad *branded* entry (594mg sodium) → fixed by preferring raw foods.
 - Black coffee graded a **C**, apple a **B** → traced to fiber/protein unfairly penalizing clean foods → fixed by making them bonuses.
+- A homemade burrito graded a **D** → traced to *equal-weighting* the ingredients, which let a little cheese count as much as a lot of rice → fixed by weighting the combine by real amounts.
 - The diversity threshold was **tuned against real foods** until it correctly told ambiguous (coffee) from clear (banana).

 These weren't caught by error messages — there were no errors.
 They were caught by checking the output against what a grade *should* be.
 That kind of evaluation is the heart of the project.